Best Cheap Honeymoon Destinations

 For a lucky few brides and grooms to be, honeymoon plans are not bound by budgetary restrictions.
 But for the rest of us, the process can be downright daunting – particularly when paired with the exorbitant costs of a typical wedding.

-For those who want to celebrate their nuptials with a remarkable vacation, but who don’t want to go into debt doing so, here are a few options to consider:
+If you would like to celebrate your nuptials with a remarkable vacation, but who don’t want to go into debt doing so, here are a few of the best budget-friendly and affordable honeymoon destinations around the world to consider.

 At a luxury resort in Bora Bora such as the Four Seasons, $4,000 won’t get you very far.
 Specifically, even if you book about a year in advance, you can expect to spend more than half of that budget on a single night in a one-bedroom overwater bungalow with a plunge pool and lagoon views.
 And that figure doesn’t factor in dining or activities, let alone airfare.